The Spider's House

 The Spider’s House is a novel by Paul Bowles and first published by Random House in 1955.

 The third of the author’s four novels, The Spider’s House is his only work that encompasses a contemporary political crisis: the struggle for Moroccan independence from French colonial rule during the 1950s.

 Plot

 The story is set during the 1950s in the city of Fez, Morocco during the nationalist uprising against French colonial rule.
 The holy month of Ramadan is underway.
 A middle-aged American writer and expatriate, Stenham, resides in the then Medieval-like city.
-A former Communist, Stenhm is disillusioned with the party, and equally hostile to the French colonialist occupiers.
+A former Communist, Stenham is disillusioned with the party, and equally hostile to the French colonialist occupiers.
 He lives an existence of alienation.
 Another denizen of the city, the poor 15-year-old Arab boy, Amar, supports the rebellion.
 Through the actions of a well-to-do English painter and an American divorcee, the lives of Stenham and Amar become enmeshed in the social upheavals that engulf the city.